Wexford Lifeboat Station: Service awards

+The Mexico

 The Norwegian schooner Mexico was wrecked in a storm on 20 February 1914.
-The lifeboat was launched but capsized, drowning 9 of its crew.
-The 5 survivors managed to reach South Keeragh Island and bring the schooner's crew across to them.
+The lifeboat was launched but capsized, with the loss of nine of its 14 crew.
+The five survivors managed to reach South Keeragh Island and bring the schooner's crew across to them.
 The Wexford and lifeboats managed to rescue the two crews from the island three days later.
 The Wexford crew used a skiff to reach the island.
 It was holed when it struck rocks but the lifeboat crew wrapped a loaf of bread in oilskins and blocked the hole so that the rescue could be completed.
-In addition to Edward Wickham's silver clasp, James Wickham and William Duggan were both awarded silver medals by the RNLI along with silver medals from the King of Norway, and All-Ireland medals from the Gaelic Athletic Association.
+James Wickham and William Duggan were both awarded silver medals by the RNLI, along with silver medals from The King of Norway.
+Both men were awarded a specially struck All Ireland gold medal from the Gaelic Athletic Association, an award never made before, or since.
 Lifeboat Chief Inspector Holmes came from London to oversee the rescue operation and also received a silver medal.

-Area of operation

-The inshore lifeboat at Wexford has a range of 3 hours and top speed of 25 kn.
-Adjacent lifeboats are at to the south where an all-weather is stationed, and at to the north which has its own inshore lifeboat.
+Station honours

+The following are awards made at Wexford / Rosslare Fort: